Nordic Bioplastic Conference

 This year’s programme explores:

-How is the technology evolving – and how does regulation keep up?
+• How technology is evolving – and how regulation responds

-What role do biobased and biodegradable plastics play in a circular economy?
+• The role of biobased and biodegradable plastics in circular systems

 The conference gathers companies, researchers, policymakers and industry organisations working with bioplastics.
-Expect case studies, expert insights and the latest updates on market developments and framework conditions.
+Expect case studies, expert insights and opportunities for dialogue throughout the day.

 H. C. Andersens Blvd.
 18,